 Diet and prey

 Due to the small amount of information collected about clouded leopards, little is also known about their diet.
 Most likely, they hunt both animals living in trees and those living on the ground.
 The massive body of clouded leopards and long fangs allow them to kill even large prey.
 Their prey is roe deer, hogs, gophers, deer and pheasants.

 Cloud leopards, despite being carnivorous, also eat plants and bird eggs.

 Data concerning the behavior of clouded leopards in their natural environment is still unconfirmed.
-Early observations show that it is a very rare, secretive animal living mostly on trees, and nocturnal.
-However, later studies partially denied the previous ones, particularly in case of clouded leopards spending most time on trees and their nocturnal lifestyle.
+Early observations show that it is a very rare, secretive animal living mostly on trees, and is nocturnal.
+However, later studies partially denied the previous ones, particularly in the case of clouded leopards spending the most time on trees and their nocturnal lifestyle.

 However, it is certain that clouded leopards are solitary, therefore, it is difficult to observe them.
-The habits of these animals probably depend on the presence of other predators and proximity of human settlements.
+The habits of these animals probably depend on the presence of other predators and the proximity of human settlements.

 They are able to hang down from a branch holding to it only with their hinder paws and tail, and they stay in that position until they jump.

 They also use their tail to keep balance on thin branches.